FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 <FlowViewer :flow="examples['chart-line-timestamp']" height="250px"/>

-In this example we wire a [Slider](./ui-slider.md) to our Chart to plot it's output over time:
+In this example we wire a [Slider](./ui-slider.md) to our Chart to plot its output over time:

 ![Example of a Line Chart](/images/node-examples/ui-chart-line.png "Example of a Line Chart"){data-zoomable}
-*Example of a rendered line chart with a "time" x-axis.*
+*Example of a rendered Line Chart with a "time" x-axis.*

 A very common use case of Node-RED is to process timeseries data, such as sensor readings.
 In this case, you would set the following: